Airline booking ploys

-Airline booking ploys are used by travelers in commercial aviation to lower the price of flying by circumventing airlines' rules about how tickets may be used.
-They are generally a breach of the contract of carriage between the passenger and the airline, which airlines may try to enforce in various ways.
+Airline booking ploys are used by travelers in commercial aviation to lower the price of flying by circumventing airlines' rules about how airline tickets may be used.
+They are generally a breach of the contract of carriage between the passenger and the airline.
+Airlines discourage such activities but have difficulty enforcing measures against them.

 Throwaway ticketing

 Throwaway ticketing is purchasing a ticket with the intent to use only a portion of the included travel.
 This situation may arise when a passenger wants to travel only one way, but where the discounted round-trip excursion fare is cheaper than a one-way ticket.
 This can happen on mainline carriers where all one-way tickets are full price.
 For instance, a passenger intending to fly only from Los Angeles to New York may find the one-way ticket costs $800, but that the round-trip fare is $500.
 The passenger, therefore, purchases the round trip from Los Angeles to New York and back to Los Angeles and boards the flight to New York but stays in New York and "throws away" the second half of the ticket by not showing up for the return flight.
 It is possible to "throw away" only the final segments of a ticket because throwing away a segment by not showing up for the outbound trip often leads to the airline's canceling the entire reservation.